NeelContractor/Sol-Date/README.md

 # Sol-Date

-Dating application on solana.
+Dating application on solana. where user can like, match, message and block users.
+High level application is done there are few logic/ui fixes still, but overall appilcation is done.

-## Currently Building/ TODOs
+## TODOs
-- create_match and send_message test are failing
+- after user is blocked, disable chats
+- add a feature where user can see all the blocked users.
+- add contract and frontend logic to unblock user.
-- Frontend left
+- ui improment.